-- 1. not used in Utah, or - 2. used in Utah, if the vehicle is used for - a. non-business purposes, for a period not to exceed 30 days in a calendar year; or - b. business purposes, for the time period needed to transport it to the borders.
+- 1. not used in Utah, or - 2. used in Utah only for - a. non-business purposes, for a period not to exceed 30 days in a calendar year; or - b. business purposes, for the time period needed to transport it to the borders.

-I have read and understand this affidavit and I certify I take sole responsibility in determining I am eligible for this claim of exemption.
-In addition, I certify the vehicle described on this affidavit will be taken out of Utah permanently and will not be used or registered in Utah.
-This affidavit is true and correct to the best of my knowledge.
+I have read and understand this affidavit and certify that I take responsibility for determining whether I am eligible for this claim of exemption.
+In addition, I certify the vehicle described in this affidavit will be taken out of Utah permanently, will not be registered in Utah, and will not be used in Utah except in full compliance with Utah law.
+I certify this affidavit is true and correct to the best of my knowledge.